tmccary9207/code_advents/2015/day9/README.md

 No more simple for loop logic with local variables this time.
 A comparator and tail call recursive logic is required to get to the solution.
 This was a bit more work to get done mentally but it runs like greased lightning.

+## Clojure

+This was a tad bit easier than Elixir as I didn't have to think of pattern matching when writing functions (just use `recur`).
+It is a lot shorter compared to the Elixir version even though the same immutable rules apply.
+However, it does take longer as it has to force lazy sequences.